aditya-uw/my-wowchemy-site/content/authors/admin/_index.md

 bio: Interested in using computational techniques to address the sensory challenges in wildlife conservation.

 interests:
-- Bioacoustics
+- Digital Signal Processing
-- Machine learning
+- Echolocation/Bioacoustics
-- Wildlife conservation
+- Passive Acoustic Monitoring

 education:
   courses: